Constitution of Aggie Guide-Dogs and Service-Dogs (AGS) (Download PDF)

 2) research and compile a list of breeders that are suitable donors for an AGS puppy.

-3) help the Trainer Supervisors with shelter tests.
+3) help the Puppy Trainer Supervisors with potential trainer classes and shelter (clicker) tests.

-6) aid the Trainer Supervisors with various tasks and duties.
+6) Aid the Puppy Trainer Supervisors with various tasks and duties.

 Director of Communications’ duties include but are not limited to: